In the News

 Looking to start a non-profit organization?
 Would your non-profit organization like to increase its capacity or run more efficiently?

 We can help.

-The South Carolina Commission for Minority Affair’s Community Based Programs Initiative exists to assist faith and community based groups implement programs to alleviate socio-economic deprivation in minority and poor communities.
+The South Carolina Commission for Minority Affair’s Community Based Programs Division exists to assist faith and community based groups to implement programs to alleviate socio-economic deprivation in minority and poor communities.
 Because many of those groups are in their infancy, capacity building is the major focus of the Commission’s work in this area.

-Our Community Based Services Initiative conforms to President George Bush’s faith based approach to providing community services closest to the people who need them.
+Our Community Based Services Division conforms to President George Bush’s faith based approach to providing community services closest to the people who need them.
 This work includes providing technical assistance and training in the following areas:

 Appoint the Organization’s Officers and Governing Board

 Develop the Organization’s Mission Statement

 Apply for Non-profit Corporation Status

 complete Non-profit Corporation Articles of Incorporation form (include 501 c 3 attachment)

 filling fee of $25 must accompany the form, Articles of Incorporation